Garmelon/PFERD/CONFIG.md

 - `link_file_plain_text`: If this is set to true, PFERD will generate plain-text files containing only the link target for external links.
 If this is false or not specified, PFERD will generate a neat, pretty and functional HTML page instead.
-- `no-videos`: If this is set to true, PFERD will not crawl or download any videos.
+- `videos`: If this is set to false, PFERD will not crawl or download any videos.
+- `http_timeout`: The timeout for http requests

 ## Authenticator types

 ### The `simple` authenticator